Psych Association Loses Credibility, Say Insiders

 A.P.A.Past-President Charges His Association with Stifling Discourse and Distorting Research

-In a harsh critique of his own profession, a former American Psychological Association president told fellow clinicians at the NARTH Conference that social science is in a state of alarming decline.
+In a harsh critique of his own profession, a former American Psychological Association president told fellow clinicians at the NARTH Conference nearly twenty years ago that social science was in a state of alarming decline.
+The situation has since deteriorated rapidly and now, in 2024, may be beyond repair.

 When APA does conduct research, Dr. Cummings said, they only do so “when they know what the outcome is going to be…only research with predictably favorable outcomes is permissible.”

-When writing their newly released book Destructive Trends in Mental Health, Wright and Cummings invited the participation of a number of fellow psychologists who flatly turned them down--fearing loss of tenure, loss of promotion, and other forms of professional retaliation.
-"We were bombarded by horror stories," Dr. Cummings said.
-"Their greatest fear was of the gay lobby, which is very strong in the APA."
+When writing their book Destructive Trends in Mental Health, Wright and Cummings invited the participation of a number of fellow psychologists who flatly turned them down–fearing loss of tenure, loss of promotion, and other forms of professional retaliation.
+“We were bombarded by horror stories,” Dr. Cummings said.
+“Their greatest fear was of the gay lobby, which is very strong in the APA.”

 He described his own experience of oppression and reverse bias: “This was aptly demonstrated,” he said, “during an interchange that took place in a large meeting assembled by the then-current president to address the future of the APA.
 I was just about to agree with one of the participants, when she stopped me before I could speak: ‘I don’t know what you are going to say, but there is nothing you and I can agree on, because you are a straight white male and I am a lesbian.’
 Such blatant reverse discrimination was overlooked by everyone else in the room, but I was dumbfounded.
 This woman is prominent in APA affairs, is extensively published, and has received most of the APA’s highest awards.
 The APA continues to laud her, even though recently she had her license suspended for an improper dual relationship with a female patient!
 What would be the response had it been a straight white male in an improper dual relationship with a female patient?”

-Regarding treatment for unwanted homosexuality, the American Psychological Association has come very close to ratifying a statement which would declare therapy to modify sexual orientation "unethical."
-But "why does free choice go only one way?"
-Dr. Cummings asks.
+Regarding treatment for unwanted homosexuality, the American Psychological Association came very close to ratifying a statement which would declare therapy to modify sexual orientation “unethical.”
+But “why does free choice go only one way?”
+Dr. Cummings asked.

-Cummings' co-author Dr. Rogers Wright (who like Cummings, describes himself as a lifelong liberal) notes that "psychology has been ultra-liberal" and not particularly welcoming to the views of people of religious faith.
+Cummings’ co-author Dr. Rogers Wright (who like Cummings, described himself as a lifelong liberal) notes that “psychology has been ultra-liberal” and not particularly welcoming to the views of people of religious faith.

 Wright described the difficulties he has encountered with the American Psychological Association since the Association instituted a “strategic decision not to respond” to their book in an effort to avoid attracting attention to it.
 Initially, the APA prohibited its member-publications from reviewing Destructive Trends.
 “So much for diversity and open-mindedness,” Wright added wryly.